 Nestled in the dense jungle north of Hilo, is a magical place for nature lovers to escape.
 The Hawaii Tropical Botanical Garden (now renamed Hawaii Tropical Bioreserve & Garden) offers a beautiful oasis in a lush ocean-side valley.

-When we last visited the Big Island of Hawaii, we didn’t make it to this breathtaking place.
+When we first visited the Big Island of Hawaii, we didn’t make it to this breathtaking place.
 Our schedule was just too over-scheduled and we ended up in the area in the middle of the day, when the parking lot was packed.
 We tend to seek out gardens when we travel and were bummed we missed it!

 However, we were determined not to miss it on this trip.
 Especially because it came highly recommended from the homeowner we were house sitting for in Pahoa.
 So, we waited for a clear, sunny day and headed out early to explore this colorful garden.

 About the Hawaii Tropical Botanical Garden Near Hilo

 The garden is located about 15 minutes north of Hilo, on the Hamakua Coast’s four-mile Scenic Drive.
 It includes a little over a mile of garden trails that begin in a lush valley and end with a stunning ocean view.

 The garden is home to more than 2,000 tropical plant species from all over the world!
 And they are displayed in very photogenic ways (as you’ll see proof of soon).

 Yet, one of the most impressive things we learned about this non-profit nature preserve, is that it was HAND CLEARED by the founders.
 Yes, at one point there was just a dense jungle that Dan and Pauline Lutkenhouse spent six years making into an area the public could access and enjoy.
 Talk about a labor of love!
 Be sure to keep that in mind as you wind through the garden’s trail.
 (Read the whole story here).

 Planning Your Visit to Hawaii Tropical Bioreserve & Garden